MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 ### Tutorial round assets

 **Emeralds**, much like **Rainforest Resin** in IMC 3, behave like a classic stationary asset.
 If you plot the historical data for Emeralds, you will see that the mid-price stays centered around **10,000** and oscillates around that level with a spread of roughly **16**.
-That makes it a strong candidate for a straightforward market-making strategy.
+That makes it is a strong candidate for a straightforward market-making strategy.

 ![Screenshot](utils/Sk%C3%A6rmbillede%202026-03-23%20111444.png)